AtomBaf/homebridge-mqtt-tasmota/README.md

 ## TODO
  - for malfunctioning devices, get their state at startup and show them as broken
  - create a platform API and enable auto-discover of all tasmota devices
- - add support for power switch
  - add logs for sensors (temp, hum, watt, ...)

 ## Installation

 If you are new to Homebridge, please first read the Homebridge documentation.
 To install the plugin use:
 ```
 sudo npm install homebridge-mqtt-tasmota -g
 ```

 ## Common Configuration settings

-### config.json example (for blinds, switches, humidity, smoke, doorbell, temp, and fan)
+### config.json example (for blinds, switches, smoke, doorbell, sensor, and fan)
 ```
 {
     "bridge": {